gammu/gammu/docs/manual/faq/phone.rst

 any Nokia phone using Nokia OS should work.
 For Symbian please check separate topic.
 You can check other user experiences in `Gammu Phones Database`_.

+For information how to configure your phone, see :ref:`faq-config`.

 .. seealso:: :ref:`faq-symbian`, :ref:`faq-android`, :ref:`faq-blackberry`, :ref:`faq-iphone`, :ref:`gammurc`

 Which phone is best for SMS gateway?